p0gram3r/katas/07_SimplePhoneBook/README.md

 ### Excercise 3.1

 Create a REST API to manipulate the phone book.
-Deploy your project in Tomcat and use tools like *curl* or browser plugin like *RESTClient* for Firefox to play around with the application.
+Deploy your project to Tomcat and use tools like *curl* or browser plugin like *RESTClient* for Firefox to play around with the application.

 ### Excercise 3.2